mylonics/mylonics.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "about"
-excerpt: "Minimal Mistakes is a flexible two-column Jekyll theme."
+excerpt: "learn more about mylonics"
 toc: false
 author_profile: false
 ---

-mylonics provides electronic and embedded engineering services.
+mylonics provides electrical and embedded engineering services.
 We are based in the Greater Edmonton Area and have provided services for a range of clients primarily in the fields of industrial automation and robotics.

 Our engineers have designed complicated electrical systems that incorporate motorcontrollers, robotic payloads, sensors, communication systems, and human machine interfaces.